 - Tripod foot isn’t Arca-Swiss compatible

-In short, the Nikon Z 800mm f/6.3 VR S is not a lens for everyone.
+In short, the Nikon Z 800mm f/6.3 VR S is a great lens but definitely not for everyone.
 Photographers who need 800mm will count their blessings that this lens is so light and inexpensive (at least relatively so) without a lot of major flaws.
-Other photographers won’t see the point of such a long, slow lens in the first place and would be better off with something like the Nikon Z 400mm f/4.5 VR S.
+Other photographers won’t see the point of such a long, slow lens in the first place and would be better off with something like the Nikon Z 400mm f/4.5 VR S. It’s all down to your situation.

 Now’s a good time to mention the lack of other 800mm options on the market.
 Is there anything better at 800mm?
 You could use the Nikon Z 600mm f/4 with the built-in 1.4x TC, assuming you can find a copy and have an extra $15,500 in your pocket.
 Same for the F-mount 800mm f/5.6E FL.
-Either of those would win head-to-head against the 800mm f/6.3.
+Either of those would win head-to-head against the 800mm f/6.3 in sharpness, although they’re also much heavier and more expensive.

 Otherwise, you’re left with Nikon’s 2x teleconverters and a 400mm lens (or the F-mount 500mm f/4 and 1.7x TC).
 At that point, I trust the Nikon Z 800mm f/6.3 VR S more in terms of focusing speed and sharpness.
-The best Nikon Z 400mm f/2.8 TC VR S might beat it in sharpness even with the 2x TC (I’m looking forward to testing that), but it wouldn’t be by much if it does – and that combo costs about twice as much as the Nikon Z 800mm f/6.3 VR S anyway.
+The best Nikon Z 400mm f/2.8 TC VR S might beat it in sharpness even with the 2x TC (I’m looking forward to testing that), but the differences wouldn’t be huge – and that combo costs about twice as much as the Nikon Z 800mm f/6.3 VR S anyway.

 It’s easy to ignore a few issues with the 800mm f/6.3 when every alternative is either worse, or $15,000.
 If you need 800mm (which, I’ll stress, most photographers don’t), this is the obvious lens to get.